Risk transformation

 Risk transformation is about how to mitigate risk and in parallel develop competitive advantages.
 The goals of risk transformation are first to combat risk and secondly to differentiate and create solutions for the benefits of clients/users.
 Risk may include financial risk, security/safety-related risks, uncertainty, and risk through action or lack of action.

+Variance Management Transformation: Variance management involves managing the difference between actual performance and the standard (Montgomery, 2009).
+This is done by identifying the potential variance (gap) and finding solutions in case the variance occurs.
+Operational variances can be avoided, whereas key variances can be managed (Bednar, 2020, p.
+80).
+Both types of variance can be viewed as risk; understanding how to manage the risk will ease uncertainty.
+True variance management solutions can have a positive impact if the variance occurs.

 Roles

 Risk transformation is relevant in many areas, such as: